 Face coverings (non-medical masks) will be used if physical distancing of at least 2-metres cannot be maintained.
 Consideration will be given to participants when face coverings are not tolerated due to by underlying health, behaviour issues or beliefs.
-The Club will provide masks, but families may choose to send a mask with their child.
-Families can also choose whether their child keeps the same mask all week and launders the mask at home each night, or if their child receives a freshly laundered each morning when they arrive at the Club.
+The families should provide masks for their children.
+The Club will have extra masks available for children.

 Will subsidies be available?

-Families can contact the City of Kawartha Lakes to apply for fee subsidy.
-Click here for more information https://www.kawarthalakes.ca/en/living-here/children_s-services.aspx offered by the City of Kawartha Lakes.
+Families registering for licensed childcare and/ or authorized recreation programs i.e. camp, PA days, After School Care can contact the City of Kawartha Lakes to apply for fee subsidy.
+Information is also available on the City of Kawartha Lakes website under Child Care Fee Subsidy.
 Applications for Club subsidies will be accepted according to the normal process.

 How will you ensure that food preparation is safe?

 Kitchen staff will be the only employees permitted into the kitchen during program hours, unless in the case of an emergency.
 Kitchen staff will follow regular public health and food handling policies and procedures as well as increasing the sanitizing of kitchen materials, surfaces, carts, etc. Kitchen staff will prepare all meals and snacks; they will deliver to the rooms and leave the carts outside of rooms.